epsil/spotgen/README.md

 ### Similar artists

-To add tracks from similar artists:
+To find similar artists:

     #similar Aphex Twin

 This will generate a playlist consisting of the most popular tracks from the most similar artists to Aphex Twin.

+### Albums

+To add an album:

+    #album Substrata - Biosphere

 ### Artists

-To add the entire discography of an artist:
+To add all the albums of an artist:

     #artist Beach House

-### Albums

-To add an entire album to the playlist:

-    #album Substrata - Biosphere

 ### Tracks

-To add a track to the playlist, add a line on the form `TITLE - ARTIST`:
+To add a single track to the playlist, add a line on the form `TITLE - ARTIST`:

     Walk in the Park - Beach House
     Irene - Beach House